PACEE: Parent-Centered AI Scaffolding for Emotion Education in Early Childhood Conversations: FINDINGS

-In terms of \mybox[defaultpurple]{$C_3$}, a lack of understanding of children's emotional states, the \textit{Child Emotional Modeling} module helped parents break through cognitive blind spots by leveraging data-driven insights to reveal their child's emotional traits and behavioral patterns.
-Twelve parents reported that the system's scientifically grounded feedback provided ``new knowledge and dimensions'', helping them overcome cognitive blind spots regarding their child's emotions and behavior.
-As P12 explained: ``\textit{The system's questions prompted me to think about aspects I hadn't paid attention to before.
-The conclusions helped me understand my child more systematically and comprehensively.
-It was very helpful.}'' Thirteen parents further emphasized how AI generated ``new angles'' or ``reference dimensions'', saying that the system helped them move beyond existing subjective impressions to enable more objective and reflective observations.
-This objective analysis was particularly valued in understanding the causes of children's emotions, especially in labeling children's emotions (\mybox[defaultgrey]{$S_2$}).
-P6 explained: ``\textit{AI can analyze the causes of a child's emotions more objectively, whereas we as parents often bring in our own biases or emotions, making it hard to view the situation in a scientific and objective way.}''
+Regarding \mybox[defaultpurple]{$C_3$}, a lack of understanding of children's emotional states, the \textit{Child Emotional Modeling} module provided data-driven insights into children's emotional traits and behavioral patterns.
+Twelve parents reported that the system introduced ``new knowledge and perspectives,'' helping them overcome cognitive blind spots and reflect more objectively on their children's emotions (e.g., P12: ``\textit{The system's questions prompted me to think about aspects I hadn't paid attention to before.
+The conclusions helped me understand my child more systematically and comprehensively.}'' )

-Parents also discussed the alignment between their views and the system's analyses.
-Some parents reported that the system's views were highly consistent with their own, which enhanced their trust.
-Others felt that when discrepancies arose, the system helped them see where their perceptions diverged---even serving as a valuable reference for resolving differences within the family.
+Parents also discussed the alignment between their views and the system's analyses: some reported high consistency that strengthened trust, while others found discrepancies useful for reconsidering their perceptions.
+Several parents further valued that the system contextualized their child's behavior within broader developmental patterns, supporting understanding of age-related characteristics and future development.

-Beyond individual insights, the module also contextualized children's behavior within broader developmental frameworks.
-Four parents mentioned that the AI's use of large-scale data provided them with their first systematic understanding of ``common behaviors at this age,'' which helped them better assess their child's traits.
-Additionally, several parents appreciated the forward-looking nature of the AI's suggestions, which helped strengthen their overall understanding of their child's developmental trajectory.

-Despite these advantages, several limitations were noted concerning the AI's understanding and accuracy.
-Seven parents were concerned that the limited interaction time during the trial meant the generated profiles might not be comprehensive.
-Four parents noted that the system cannot verify the truthfulness of the information entered, which may lead to biased analysis.
-P1 said: ``\textit{AI can only analyze based on what the child says, but children don't always express their true feelings.
-Sometimes they even lie—for example, they might be very nervous but say they're fine.
-This affects the AI's judgment.}'' Two parents expressed discomfort with the scoring system and said they didn't want to receive low scores from the system.